Initial Programs Performance Data

 List of Accredited Program Areas at MSU

 In November 2015, Public Act 173 was signed into law in Michigan.
-This legislation governs educator evaluations for teachers (MCL 380.1249) and administrators (MCL 380.1249b).
-MCL 380.1249 requires the board of a school district to adopt and implement for all teachers and administrators a rigorous, transparent, and fair performance evaluation system that does all of the following:
+This legislation governs educator evaluations for teachers by requiring school boards to implement a rigorous, transparent, and fair performance evaluation system that does all of the following:

 2. Employer Satisfaction and Stakeholder Involvement